Technology

 Course outline: The course further refines the students’ construction skills and understanding about best practice and manufacturing techniques.
 The course focuses on teamwork, organisation and management skills and a work diary where students reflect and communicate their successes.
 The course is largely practical in nature, based around a large construction project that encompasses many skills such as problem-solving, health and safety, use of power tools, mathematics, communication skills and other hands-on activities.
 This course will utilise industry expertise by offering workplace visits and guest speakers to allow students to build relationships with industry and gain practical experience.

-Methods of assessment: Students work towards the industry NCEA Level 3 unit standards, that will be assessed through course work and examinations.
+Methods of assessment: Students work towards the industry NCEA Level 3-unit standards, that will be assessed through course work and examinations.
 The NCEA standards that are offered are designed for those who seek further education as an apprentice.
-Unit standard are not recognised by universities for entrance credits.
+Unit standards are not recognised by universities for entrance credits.
 A typical year will include the following standards:

 In addition to these standards, students will continue to develop their understanding on how to best use both hand and power tools in the workshop, along with maintenance and health and safety.